dzwang91/STAT371/index.md

 ---
 layout: page
 title: STAT 371
-subtitle: Introductory Applied Statistics for the Life Sciences(Fall 2017)
+subtitle: Introductory Applied Statistics for the Life Sciences
 ---

-**NOTE**: This is the web page for the Spring 2017 offering (Jan-Apr 2017) of CPSC 340.
-For the summer 2017 offering, the page is <http://github.ubc.ca/cpsc340-2017S/home>, which requires logging into github.ubc.ca to view.
-Currently enrolled students should be able to log in; please let the instructor know if this is not the case by the first lecture.
+**NOTE**: This is the web page for the fall 2017 offering of STAT 371, Lecture 5.

 ## Topics covered